HONEST FILM REVIEWS

 Directed with visual flair and superbly edited to keep you gripped, Juggernaut also offers viewers the pleasure of an incredible cast which was an absolute highlight for me.
 The scene stealing and late Richard Harris stars as the Royal Navy Officer that leads a team of bomb disposal experts on a mission to save the ship.
 Cynical, angry, yet often hilarious, Harris plays his role with confidence and charm and was a complete joy to watch.
 The same must be said for the entertaining Roy Kinnear, the prolific television and film actor who stars as the determined social director in charge of distracting the passengers from the threat onboard.
 Delivering many of the films more comedic moments, Kinnear almost steals the show from Harris – but not quite.
 Lord Of The Rings star, Ian Holm, appears as the boat owner who first learns of the bombs onboard and is the target of the ransom who is then guided by a government official.
 The legendary Omar Sharif co-stars as one of the ships captains, while a young Anthony Hopkins impresses as the London cop who has more to lose with his wife and children onboard.
 The prolific and late Shirley Knight stars as one of the passengers, and love interest to Sharif, while others such as Clifton James, David Hemmings, John Stride, and Kenneth Colley – Admiral Piett from the original Star Wars movies – help flesh things out...

 Sitting right up there with classics such as The Poseiden Adventure (1972), The Towering Inferno (1974), and Airport 1975 (1974), Juggernaut stills holds strong today and deserves to be seen by any fan of modern CGI-heavy disaster flicks for a lesson in how less is more – and the experience of 110 minutes of gripping entertainment.
 The new Blu-ray release from Eureka also features a great audio commentary by British cinema experts Melanie Williams and James Leggott, as well as two featurettes with film historians Neil Sinyard and Sheldon Hall discussing the movie, a trailer and a stills gallery.
 Inside the Blu-ray, a neatly put together 24 page booklet adds to things.
 Overall, it's a fantastic release of a 1970s classic that deserves to be picked up!
-(4.5/5) George @invincibleasia
+Rating: 4.5 / 5 George @invincibleasia

 Support the site by getting your copy HERE